Skip to content

 Themes

-Touching on themes of globalisation, rationalising change, building community and the impact of burnout and mental health in the workplace.
+Touching on themes of globalisation, how we rationalise change, what community is and the impact of burnout and mental health in the workplace.
 Exploring the disconnect between the ideals of modern software development and the human realities of building and maintaining complex systems.
+In the 21st century, can our human systems cope with the demands of our software systems?

-The blog
+The Blog